-Which watch brands surface as AI engine authorities — and which depend on heritage alone.
+Which watch brands surface as AI engine authorities, and which depend on heritage alone.

 This is the Authority Index for the watch category.
 Ten brands, six signals, 100-point composite.
 Citation share modeled as directional estimate from public-source signals.
+Full architecture in the EPR Research Methodology & Catalog.

 Methodology